googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **YShift(0,7)**
 Shifts point 7, to a new position, relative to point 0’s new position on the grid, maintaining the same relative distance between the point 0 and point 7 as is in the original high resolution design of the outline.
 The shift command does not reference a cvt value and does not move the hinted point 7 to a full pixel grid line.
 Shift also does not default to a one pixel minimum used by the Link command.
 Using the Shift command will maintain a balanced visual weight, of horizontal features in particular, across all variations.

-**Step 5: Adding the Res command and Devanagari reference cvt's**
+**Step 5: Adding the Res command and Devanagari reference cvt’s**

 _The Res addition to the command ResAnchor, for example, stands for Rendering Environment Specific, and ensures that the appropriate rounding happens, for various rendering environments.
 This saves adding additional Hinting commands if Hinting is required to work in a variety of rendering environments. _The Res command calls a Function, that is designed to also allow for more subtle rendering of features such as undershoots and overshoots_

 Switch to the VTTtalk window** (`ctrl + 5`).
-Type Res before the YAnchor commands and add the reference to the correct height cvt's at the end of the YAnchor command.
+Type Res before the YAnchor commands and add the reference to the correct height cvt’s at the end of the YAnchor command.
 Compile VTT Talk, (`ctrl + r`) and save (`ctrl + s`).

-While in the VTTtalk Window, add the reference to the new Devanagari cvts that have been defined in the Control Value table.
+While in the VTTtalk Window, add the reference to the new Devanagari cvt’s that have been defined in the Control Value table.
 The final VTTtalk code, for the GA glyph, in the VTTtalk window will appear like this.
-The Res commands and cvts are highlighted here.
+The Res commands and cvt’s are highlighted here.
 After appending the Res commands to the YAnchors and adding the cvt’s, compile the VTTtalk window and save.

 /* Y direction */